Melbourne University Racing

 Key Partners

-Our key partners are vital in their support and provide resources in making MUR Motorsports an attractive concept which enables us to compete in SAE International.
+Our key partners are vital in their support and provide resources in making MUR Motorsports able to compete in FSAE- Australasia

 View -

-Our corporate sponsors are key to our success and development and provide for a sustainable future.
+Our industry partners are key to our success and development and provide for a sustainable future.

 View -

-Without the kind support of the University of Melbourne and the generous contributions we receive from our sponsors MUR would not have a car to put out onto the track.
+Without the kind support of the University of Melbourne and the generous contributions we receive from our partners MUR would not have a car to put out onto the track.

 View

-MUR Motorsports is comprised of mechanical, mechatronic and electrical engineering students who build electric and autonomous race vehicles over a 12-month design cycle.
-The team compete in Formula SAE, an International competition against hundreds of teams from around the world.
+MUR Motorsports is comprised of student from across all faculties, who build an electric vehicle over a 12-month design cycle.
+The team competes in Formula SAE, an International competition against hundreds of teams from around the world.